How to Choose a Specialization for Your PhD in Counselor Education and Supervision

 Take inventory of your work experience.

 Your previous employment history can also serve as a helpful guide when deciding the focus of your counseling PhD program.
 If your background has predominately included working in research settings, you’ve probably become somewhat of a subject matter expert.
-And often, professionals leverage this expertise to tap into higher-paying and/or leadership roles in the field.
-Consistent experience doesn’t just happen accidentally and is typically a good indicator of an area of interest.
+And often, professionals leverage this expertise to tap into leadership roles in the field.
+Consistent experience doesn’t just happen by chance and is typically a good indicator of an area of interest.
 If you’re having a hard time pinning down what specialization you best align with, consider the positions you’ve held up until this point.

 Explore potential job opportunities.